talkpython/100daysofcode-with-python-course/days/67-69-pyperclip/README.md

 ## Day N: Pyperclip usage and an Affiliate script

 Get your environment setup and learn how to use Pyperclip with the setup and usage videos.
+Note to **Linux** users: You likely need to install `xclip` to get `Pyperclip` to work on your system, [more info here](https://github.com/talkpython/100daysofcode-with-python-course/issues/46).

 Once done, move onto *Generate affiliate links with Pyperclip* to see a solid use case for Pyperclip (something we use ourselves!).